tirumaraiselvan/3factor/README.md

 ## Factor #3: Async serverless

-Write business logic in serverless compute that is asynchronously triggered via events.
+Write business logic as event handlers.
+As per the event system in Factor #2, write event handlers which receive an event and perform computations.
+Deploy these event handlers on serverless compute.
 Serverless minimizes backend ops and gives free scalability while being cost-efficient.
 The serverless backends should follow few best-practices: